challapraveenkumar/pig-game-challa/README.md

+🎲 Pig Game (React JS)

-This is a simple interactive Pig Game built using React.js.
-The game is played between two players who take turns rolling a dice to accumulate points.
-Each roll adds to the current score, but if a player rolls a 1, their turn ends and the current score resets.
-Players can choose to hold their score to add it to their total score.
-The first player to reach the winning score wins the game.
+The Pig Game is a simple and fun dice game built using React.js.
+Two players take turns rolling a dice and try to reach the winning score.
+Players can hold their score to avoid losing points when a 1 appears on the dice.

-This project demonstrates React concepts such as useState for state management, component-based architecture, event handling, and dynamic UI updates.

-Features
+🚀 Features

-Two-player turn-based gameplay

-Random dice roll generation
+🎲 Random dice roll functionality

-Hold and New Game functionality

-Dynamic UI updates using React state

-Technologies Used
+👥 Two-player turn-based game

+➕ Current score and total score tracking

+🔄 Switch player when dice shows 1

+🏆 Winning score system

+⚡ Built with React Hooks (useState)

+🛠 Tech Stack

 React.js

 JavaScript (ES6)

-HTML

-CSS
+HTML5

+CSS3